What Is Charged-Off Debt?: How it Affects Your Credit

 Charge Off Status: Paid vs. Unpaid

-From a scoring standpoint, both paid and unpaid charge offs are negative.
-However, lenders often view a paid charge off more favorably than an unresolved one.
+From a scoring standpoint, both paid and unpaid charge offs are negative entries.
+That does not mean lenders view them identically.

 Paying a charged off account may: